-Implementation Strategy 1.1b: Identify low-density residential land that should be redesignated for medium-density or high-density residential uses.
+Implementation Strategy 1.1b: Identify low-density residential land to be redesignated for medium-density or high-density residential uses.

-Implementation Steps: (1) Work with Planning Commission to identify land that should be redesignated for these uses and (2) adopt changes to the Comprehensive Plan and zoning ordinance to implement these changes through a public process.
+Implementation Steps: (1) Identify land that should be redesignated for these uses and (2) adopt changes to the Comprehensive Plan and zoning ordinance to implement these changes through a public process.

-Implementation Strategy 1.1c: Identify commercial and industrial land that should be redesignated for low-, medium-, or high-density residential uses.
+Implementation Strategy 1.1c: Identify commercial and industrial land to be redesignated for low-, medium-, or high-density residential uses.

-Implementation Steps: (1) Work with Planning Commission to identify land that should be redesignated for these uses and (2) adopt changes to the Comprehensive Plan and zoning ordinance to implement these changes through a public process.
+Implementation Steps: (1) Identify land that should be redesignated for these uses and (2) adopt changes to the Comprehensive Plan and zoning ordinance to implement these changes through a public process.

-Objective 1.2: Revise and implement the Talent Railroad District Master Plan to make this land available for development.
+Objective 1.2: Using current data, revise and implement the Talent Railroad District Master Plan to determine land availability and development constraints in the master plan area.
 The Master Plan envisions development of housing, mixed-use residential, and public facilities such as streets necessary to service development of the District.

-Implementation Strategy 1.2a: Revise the Master Plan to fit with Talent's revised housing policies and to ensure that development plans proposed in the Master Plan are both efficient and support development of infrastructure by the developers of the area.
+Implementation Strategy 1.2a: Revise the Master Plan to fit with Talent's revised housing policies and to ensure that development plans proposed in the master plan are both efficient and support development of infrastructure by the developers of the area.

-Implementation Steps: Work with Planning Commission to revise the Master Plan based on Talent's revised housing policies.
+Implementation Steps: Revise the Railroad District Master Plan based on Talent's current Comprehensive Plan Policies, with particular attention directed at the revised housing and economic policies.

-Implementation Strategy 1.2b: Plan for infrastructure development in the Master Plan area by securing permission to secure necessary rail crossings to allow for infrastructure development.
+Implementation Strategy 1.2b: Develop a plan for infrastructure development in the Railroad District Master Plan area securing permission for necessary rail crossings to allow for infrastructure development by working with affected property owners.

-Implementation Steps: Work with ODOT, landowners, and other stakeholders to secure permission for a rail crossing.
+Implementation Steps: Work with ODOT, private rail company, affected landowners, and other stakeholders to secure permission for a rail crossing at Belmont Rd.

-Partners: City staff, City staff, and ODOT
+Partners: City staff, ODOT, private rail company and affected land owners

-Implementation Strategy 1.2c: Develop plans to pay for infrastructure in the Master Plan area through methods such as developing public-private partnerships with landowners in the area and planning for backbone infrastructure development in the City's Capital Improvement Plan (CIP).
+Implementation Strategy 1.2c: Develop plans for infrastructure in the Railroad District Master Plan area through public-private partnerships with landowners in the area and include the addition of the development of Belmont Rd. from Talent Ave. to the railroad crossing in the City's Capital Improvement Plan (CIP) as a priority.

-Implementation Steps: (1) Develop public-private partnerships and development agreements for backbone infrastructure development and (2) coordinate with the City's Capital Improvement Plan.
+Implementation Steps: (1) Develop public-private partnerships and development agreements for the development of Belmont Rd. and (2) coordinate with the City's Capital Improvement and Transportation System Plan.